Quicr/quicr-protocol-spec/moq-proto.md

 may get mapped from a roster equivalent for the meeting.

-A manifest may get updated several times during a session - either due to capabilities updates from existing participants or new participants joinings or so on.
+A manifest may get updated several times during a session - either due to capabilities updates from existing participants or new participants joining or so on.

 Participants who wish to receive media from a given meeting in a web conference